psenough/NPlusPlusAssistant/README.md

 * backup profile, editor levels, replays, sounds, palettes and game levels

+* detect if npp is running

 ## Stuff it'll eventually do:

-* autodetect if npp is running

 * list all profiles listed and select one to replace current one